-What matters does a General Shareholders Meeting address?
+What matters does an Annual General Meeting address?

 It is the remit this meeting to deliberate and agree on the following subjects, among other things:

 - approval of annual accounts, allocation of profits or losses, and approval of corporate management

 - changes to corporate bylaws;

 - company transformation, mergers, spin-offs, or capital increases

 - any other topics required by law or the company’s bylaws.

 The resolutions made in the meeting are binding for all shareholders, including those who voted against the measures and those who did not attend the meeting.

 A general meeting can be ordinary or extraordinary.
 Ordinary meetings are convened once a year, within six months from the close of the previous fiscal year and are the vehicles, where appropriate, for the approval of the corporate management, the previous year’s financial statements, and the allocation of profits or losses.
 The rest of the meetings are extraordinary in nature.

 Additionally, the members of the board of directors are obliged to call a General Meeting when requested to do so by a shareholder or shareholders representing more than 5% of the company’s capital or 3% in the case of a listed company.